zacharyzhu2023/LearningC/README.md

 # LearningC
-C Code
 To start off with, this'll just be a way for me to track my progress learning C.
+Each chapter goes over a topic--with my notes/some practice completed.

 Going forward, who knows?
-Maybe this'll go somewhere...
+Maybe this'll go somewhere else too...